Hair fetishism: Characteristics

 Hair is one of the defining characteristics of mammals.
 In humans, hair can be scalp hair, facial hair, chest hair, pubic hair, axillary hair, besides other places.
 Men tend to have hair in more places than women.
 Hair does not in itself have any intrinsic sexual value other than the attributes given to it by individuals in a cultural context.
 Some cultures are ambivalent in relation to body hair, with some being regarded as attractive while others being regarded as unaesthetic.
 Many cultures regard a woman's hair to be erotic.
 For example, many Muslim women cover their hair in public, and display it only to their family and close friends.
 Similarly, many Jewish women cover their hair after marriage.
 During the Middle Ages, European women were expected to cover their hair after they married, and according to the New Testament, a Christian woman should cover her head while in a church or in prayer.

 Even in cultures where women do not customarily cover their hair, the erotic significance of hair is recognised.
-Some hair styles are culturally associated with a particular gender, with short head hair styles and baldness being associated with men and longer hair styles with women and girls, even though there are many exceptions such as Gaelic Irish men, and also depictions of men in art throughout history, the most notable example probably being that of Jesus Christ.
+Some hair styles are culturally associated with a particular gender, with short head hair styles and baldness being associated with men and boys and longer hair styles with women and girls, even though there are many exceptions such as Gaelic Irish men, and also depictions of men in art throughout history, such as Jesus Christ.
 In the case of women especially, head hair has been presented in art and literature as a feature of beauty, vanity and eroticism.
 Hair has a very important role in the canons of beauty in different regions of the world, and healthy combed hair has two important functions, beauty and fashion.
 In those cultures, considerable time and expense is put into the attractive presentation of hair and, in some cases, to the removal of culturally unwanted hair.
 In historical Indian tradition, women have been expected to maintain long hair — customarily tied out of the way, for the sake of practicality and the appearance of neatness — and have been strongly discouraged from cutting it.